upbound/up/docs/configuration.md

 that should be persisted between commands. `up` stores this information in a configuration file in `~/.up/config.json`.

-## Upbound Cloud Configuration
+## Upbound Configuration

-Currently, only configuration information for [Upbound Cloud] is stored.
+Currently, only configuration information for interacting with Upbound is stored.
 The sections below detail the format and how to interact with it.
+In the future, additional configuration may be supported for managing UXP and package installations.

 ### Format

-`up` allows users to define profiles that contain sets of preferences and credentials for interacting with [Upbound Cloud].
+`up` allows users to define profiles that contain sets of preferences and credentials for interacting with Upbound.
 This enables easily executing commands as different users, or in different accounts.
 In the example below, five profiles are defined: `default`, `dev`, `staging`, `prod`, and `ci`.
 Any `up cloud` commands will use the specified profile when pass `--profile` or